Disease/ Disorder

 Physical examination

 Initially, the on-field examination should focus on evaluating for emergent injuries and symptoms.
-Red flag symptoms that at the minimum require removal from play include neck pain or tenderness, paresthesias, worsening headache, LOC, convulsion, vomiting, worsening confusion, or deteriorating consciousness.
-2,17 The cervical spine, skull, and facial bones need to be palpated for any evidence of fracture.
-If the athlete is stable, the remainder of the examination may be performed on the sideline.
-A thorough neurological evaluation needs to be performed that includes cranial nerves, sensation, strength, coordination, balance, and cognition..
+Red flag symptoms that, at the minimum, require removal from play include neck pain or tenderness, paresthesias, worsening headache, LOC, convulsion, vomiting, worsening confusion, or deteriorating consciousness.2,18 The cervical spine, skull, and facial bones need to be palpated for any evidence of fracture.
+If the athlete is stable the remainder of the examination may be performed on the sideline.
+If the athlete is unstable, immediate hospital transport for stabilization and further evaluation is necessary.
+A thorough neurological evaluation needs to be performed that includes cranial nerves, sensation, strength, coordination, balance, and cognition.

 Functional assessment

 The Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) is another assessment tool.
-This 20-25 minute computer based assessment uses a baseline assessment and in the event of a SRC, a post-injury test is used to help aide in the diagnosis of a SRC.
-Athletes are generally not allowed to return to play until the post-injury scores are closer to baseline, but that is up to the discretion of the healthcare professional.19
+This 20-25 minute computer based assessment uses a baseline assessment and in the event of a SRC, a post-injury test is used to help aid in the diagnosis of an SRC.
+Athletes are generally not allowed to return to play until the post-injury scores are closer to baseline, but that is up to the discretion of the healthcare professional.20

 Further description of standardized assessment tools will be discussed below under “Supplemental Assessments Tools”.
-Of note, repeat annual baseline testing after an initial baseline evaluation is no longer recommended for collegiate athletes.22
+Of note, repeat annual baseline testing after an initial baseline evaluation is no longer recommended for collegiate athletes.23

 Laboratory studies